Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 ### Incompatible Change

-The removal of a supported feature or column without an alternative feature or column within the same dataset that fully supports the same practitioner use case.
+The removal of a supported feature or column without an alternative feature or column that fully supports the same use case.
 Removals MUST observe the Deprecation Retention Period requirements prior to removal.

 Examples:
    - Removing a column without introducing a replacement column
-   - Splitting an existing use case across multiple FOCUS datasets